wfehr/djangocms-stories/README.rst

 |PyPiVersion| |PyVersion| |TestCoverage| |License|

-django CMS stieries application - Tell your story in multilingual posts, using the full power of django CMS placeholders.
+django CMS stories application - Tell your story in multilingual posts, using the full power of django CMS placeholders.

 Supported Django versions: